Xinoph/xinoph.github.io/_posts/2014-12-03-radioland.md

 <h3>Overview</h3>

-Radioland is a single player 3D third-person puzzle platformer set on a chain of floating islands.
-The player controls Gunther as he explores four season-themed levels.
-As the player navigates through jumping challenges, they search for and collect audio logs.
-These audio logs reveal snippets of four narratives each focusing on communication.
+Join Gunther in Radioland, where you guide our lovable hero in helping the critters of Radioland get life back from the silence that has surrounded them.
+In this 3D puzzle platformer, use the power of radio to traverse colorful environments, solve puzzles, and collect crazy outfits.
+Turn on the radio towers, move the environment, complete the levels and guide Radioland back to a brighter future!

 This game was the result of three months of work in <a href="http://www.arts.rpi.edu/~ruiz/EGDFall2014/Experimental.htm">Experimental Game Design</a> with continued development in the spring of 2015.
-We used Unity3D with C#.
+We used Unity3D with C#, Maya, and Photoshop.
+We stream live internet radio using a third-party DLL called BASS from Un4seen Developments.
+Notable programming feats include audio spectrum visualization, spline editor tools supporting mesh generation, a triggered event/effects system, editor scripting, and physics using kinematic rigidbodies.
+Our art style is achieved through ShaderLab shaders which we wrote for tri-planar texture mapping and vertex colored PBR.

 Check out <a href="http://radioland.github.io/">Radioland's website</a>!